 The company changed its name to Probiomics Limited in April 2005 to better reflect its focus on its probiotic products.

-During the year the company deregistered most of its subsidiaries as they were no longer required.
-The only subsidiaries retained were: Sphere Animal Health Pty Ltd., Candivax Pty Ltd, Pneumobiotics Pty Ltd and Probiadd Pty Ltd.
+During the year the company deregistered all the remaining subsidiaries as they were no longer required.
+The company no longer has any subsidiaries.

 Operating results for the year